 The fundamental split is scope.
 Jefit and Strong live inside the gym. ooddle lives across the day.
 A great lift logger tells you you hit 225 for 5.
 A holistic system tells you whether that lift fit a sustainable arc, given how you slept, ate, and felt that week.

-Pricing differs too.
 Strong's premium runs around 5 dollars a month.
 Jefit's premium is similar. ooddle Core is 29 a month, Pass is 79 a month and coming soon.
-The free Explorer tier covers basic protocol features.
+The free Explorer tier covers basic protocol features. ooddle costs more because the scope is larger and the personalization runs deeper.

 Who Should Choose What

 Pick Jefit if you are a serious lifter who wants total control and deep analytics.
 Pick Strong if you want fast, frictionless logging with clean charts.
 Pick ooddle if you want your strength training built into a wider wellness plan that adjusts as your life changes.
+Many serious lifters end up running both: a dedicated logger plus ooddle for the protocol around it.
 The decision is about whether logging is enough or whether the gym is part of a bigger picture.